 - Advising on potential claims for an account of lifetime transfers allegedly procured through undue influence and/or non-compliance with the Code of Practice for LPAs;

 - Advising on survivorship to joint bank accounts;

-- Advising personal representatives and potential claimants on testamentary challenges (including lack of capacity, want of knowledge and approval, and undue influence);
+- Advising and drafting proceedings for potential claimants on testamentary challenges (including lack of capacity, want of knowledge and approval, and undue influence);

 - Advising on and drafting pre-action correspondence in claims involving Quistclose and statutory trusts;

 - Applications to pay funds into Court pursuant to section 63 of the Trustee Act 1925.

 - Advising on vesting orders and declarations in the insolvency context.

 James is also instructed to advise in relation to offshore jurisdictions, including most recently in a trustee removal application in the Isle of Man.

 James’s practical and commercial approach to such cases often means he is asked to review settlement offers received, and to prepare draft Deeds of Settlement and/or Deeds of Variation.

 - MA, Downing College, University of Cambridge (2018)